 It amazes me that people are okay with going to the doctor, i.e., a medical doctor for medicinal purposes and other things of course, yet they look down on others who visit psychiatrists and psychologists.
 What are medical doctors?
 Are they not experts when it comes to medicine?
 What are psychiatrists and psychologists?
 We are, or should be, aware of the fact that Psychiatrists focus on mental illness, while Psychologists focus on human behavior.
 Human behavior is rooted in biology, which means “The study of living organisms, divided into many specialized fields that cover their morphology, physiology, anatomy, behavior, origin, and distribution.”
 Behavior is important when it comes to people.
 I have learned to not put much merit, if any, on what people say.
 I have learned that people do what they believe.
 Belief, in my view, is expressed through actions.
 Not words.
 Words are learned through a social context.
 You hear something that appears good to you or something that you perceive that is good from the person from whom you’ve heard it from.
 You, in turn, repeat those words because they appear to you or to the person that you are speaking with, in your mind, to have merit.
 You are doing this to benefit from the particular person’s company in some way for whatever reason.

 Why focus so much on behavior?
-It is because those that lack decent or what is perceived as decent behavior, are said to have a mental illness.
+It is because those that lack decent or what is perceived as decent behavior, are said to either be deliberate in their pursuits, or to have a mental illness.
 Mental illness shows the lack of a personality or capable mind to deal with things in a more normal way.
 Normal, of course, can be relative based on the current societal context and conditioning.
 However, that does not negate the fact that “bad” behavior still shows a relationship with some form of mental illness, whether minor or severe.
 Medicine might help your physical, non-mental illness, but what can it provide for your mental illness, or mental well-being which is rooted in personality?
 What is personality?
 Personality is defined by the Oxford Dictionary Online, “The combination of characteristics or qualities that form an individual’s distinctive character”.
 What is character?
 Character is defined as, “The mental and moral qualities distinctive to an individual”.
 So Psychiatrists focus on the mental part of a person, and the Psychologists focus on the behavior of a person, which is a result of the mental part of a person.
 What does this say about a person without morals?
 Could it be that a person that lacks “decent” morals lack good character due to their mental state?
 I do believe that it is possible that a person who can be made aware, however they can be made AWARE, that they have a problem, in other words, convinced that they need to change something, that they are capable of correcting their problem.
 They may need help, but they can ultimately change their mental issue.
 Others, who are unable to be convinced that they, in fact, have a problem, are perhaps unable to change.
 Perhaps, this is why our mental health professionals, i.e. psychiatrists, state that there is no cure for some common personality disorders, though there are forms of treatment.
 The specific personalities being, borderline personality disorder, narcissistic personality disorder, etc., are those which are being spoken of.
 (Association) For example, let’s take a look at Narcisstic Personality Disorder.
 The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition, states that those with Narcisstic Personality Disorder: “A sense of entitlement is evident in these individuals’ unreasonable expectation of especially favorable treatment (Criterion 5).
 They expect to be catered to and are puzzled or furious when this does not happen.
 For example, they may assume that they do not have to wait in line and that their priorities are so important that others should defer to them, and then get irritated when others fail to assist “in their very important work.”
 This sense of entitlement, combined with a lack of sensitivity to the wants and needs of others, may result in the conscious or unwitting exploitation of others (Criterion 6).
 They expect to be given whatever they want or feel they need, no matter what it might mean to others.
 For example, these individuals may expect great dedication from others and may overwork them without regard for the impact on their lives.
 They tend to form friendships or romantic relationships only if the other person seems likely to advance their purposes or otherwise enhance their self-esteem.
 They often usurp special privileges and extra resources that they believe they deserve because they are so special.”
 (Association, Diagnostic and Statistical Manual of Mental Disorders)

 Now, from what was stated above concerning treatment being available yet no cure for the above stated mental disorders, I would say that healing begins in the mind.
 I take the position that if you are unable to be convinced that you have a problem, mental or otherwise; then no healing can come.
 Accepting that you have an issue is the beginning of the realization that there might be aid somewhere if you in fact desire to receive it, if you decide to search for it, or somehow it comes to you in some other way.
 It all comes down to choice.
 But if you are convinced that you are fine where you are, for whatever reason, then nothing will change other than your “condition” will perhaps get worse.